a-alexander/FAST_AWS/README.md

 ---

 1. Fast API for the new hotness
-2. Magnum for wrapping it into a Lambda
+2. Mangum for wrapping it into a Lambda
 3. Quick bash (build.bash) script to bundle the API to a zip and uplaod to S3
 4. Terraform for deploying that Lambda to AWS and piping it to API Gateway